jenstornell/density.js/readme.md

 ## Features

 - Vanilla javascript with no dependencies
-- Very small code
-- Option to set stopwords to not be included
+- Stopwords - Words to not be included
-- Option to set a minimum number of characters allowed
+- Characters - Min number of characters allowed
-- Option to set a limit of words on each row
+- Words - Number of words on each row

 ## Setup